We Need Your Help!

 Application

-We’re looking for someone who can help us secure
+We’re looking for someone who can help us secure essential funding for our

-essential funding for our community‑driven projects.
+community‑driven projects.

-This role suits someone who is organised, confident
+This role suits someone who is organised, confident with written communication,

 What you’ll do